Legends & Lore® Marker Grant Program

 - a letter from the landowner granting permission for the marker to be installed

-Our Legends & Lore marker grants are fully-funded and cover the entire cost of the marker, pole, and shipping.
-If your application is approved, upon receipt of your signed Acceptance Letter, the William G. Pomeroy Foundation will mail a check for the total amount made payable to the applying agency.
+Legends & Lore marker grants are fully-funded and cover the entire cost of the marker, pole, and shipping.
+If your application is approved, and upon receipt of your signed Acceptance Letter, the William G. Pomeroy Foundation will mail a check for the total amount made payable to the applying agency.
 Instructions for ordering your marker will accompany the check.
 The grant recipient is responsible for installation of the marker.